konsoletyper/teavm/README.md

 implementation of JVM, called [Bck2Brwsr](http://wiki.apidesign.org/wiki/Bck2Brwsr), TeaVM also provides support for running DukeScript applications, using [teavm-html4j](teavm-html4j) plugin.

 Live examples
 -------------

+Compare the speed of JavaScript produced by TeaVM and GWT here: [http://teavm.org/live-examples/jbox2d-benchmark/]

 Thanks to [Jaroslav Tulach](http://wiki.apidesign.org/wiki/User:JaroslavTulach), author of DukeScript, we have several DukeScript example applications.
 One is the minesweeper game.